ashar-flutter/my_first_application/README.md

 ##  Description

 This app contains:
-- Splash screen with a timer and your name.
+- Splash screen with a timer and my name.
 - Dark theme with red accent color.
 - Navigation using ElevatedButton (replaced FloatingActionButton).
 - SnackBar on button press.